 miRNA quantification was performed using real-time quantitative polymerase chain reaction (qPCR) hydrolysis probes (Applied Biosystems, Foster City, CA, USA).
 This detecting system is highly specific for targeted miRNA examination without detecting pre-processed precursors or other highly-homologous miRNAs.
 The analysis was performed using an ABI-7500 detection system (Applied Biosystems, Foster City, California, USA) and a serum miR-25 quantification kit (life codes, Jiangsu, China).
-Reverse transcription qPCR (RT-qPCR) was performed simultaneously on test samples and reference samples.
-All reactions were performed in triplicate.
+Reverse transcription gPCR (RT-gPCR) was in triplicate.
 The Ct values were determined based on fixed threshold settings.
 All technicians were blinded to the identities of the patients and controls, and samples were randomly assigned to the RT-qPCR plates to avoid batch effects.
+Serum ELISA Assay performed simultaneously on test samples and reference samples.
+All reactions were performed